-The Jaharis Health Law Institute is now accepting applications for a Faculty Fellow in Health Law and Intellectual Property!
+The Jaharis Health Law Institute is accepting applications for a Faculty Fellow in Health Law and Intellectual Property.
+We will be starting interviews in the coming weeks, so please get all applications in ASAP.

 Established in 1984 and supported by the Mary and Michael Jaharis Health Law Institute (JHLI), DePaul’s health law program has consistently ranked among the top in the nation.
 JHLI offers students coursework that reflects the diversity of health law from community health to high-tech health care, making DePaul a leader in the education of future generations of health law partners, policy makers and critical thinkers.